My friends and family are against homeschooling. They’re trying to talk me out of it and it’s causing arguments.

 If a trial run isn’t quite enough to sway him, offer to test the children at the end of the year.
 If their scores are within the average range or above, then that should reassure him that they’re achieving at an average level when compared with publicly schooled students.

 Test results can also be used as a way to reassure family and friends who are a little leery about homeschooling.
 Use the “testing” offer as a last resort, though.
-Testing can cause stress for everyone and really have nothing to do with learning.
+Testing can cause stress for everyone and really has nothing to do with learning.

 When strangers find out we’re homeschoolers, they try to quiz my children.
 Even my relatives quiz the children to see how much they’re learning.
 It makes my children feel very uncomfortable.
 What can I do?